 Only those safety events that were adjudicated as confirmed cases will be included in the primary analysis.
 The primary analysis for each objective will be restricted to participants who enrolled within 10 days of vaccination to mitigate the risk of selective enrollment and disproportionate representation of higher risk participants.
-The number and incidence rate for each safety event of interest will be calculated overall, and within subgroups of interest, including pregnant women, immunocompromised individuals, and within age groups.
+The number and incidence rate for each safety event of interest will be calculated for participants enrolled within 10 days of vaccination and for participants enrolled at any time relative to vaccination.
+Event rates will also be calculated overall, and within subgroups of interest, including pregnant women, immunocompromised individuals, dosing number (received one dose, received both doses per the Pfizer/BioNTech recommended schedule, and received both doses not according to the Pfizer/BioNTech recommended schedule) and within age groups.
 Rates will also be stratified by other baseline characteristics, such as work setting and geographic region, data permitting.
 Multiple imputation methods will be used for missing data as appropriate and will be described in the statistical analysis plan.

-To evaluate whether vaccinated persons experience increased risk, we will use qualitative and quantitative comparison approaches.
-Qualitative comparisons will be made using hospitalization rates among non-vaccinated healthcare workers available from the parent HERO registry and external sources of background event rates.
+To evaluate whether vaccinated persons experience increased risk, qualitative and quantitative comparison approaches will be used.
+Qualitative comparisons will be made using hospitalization rates among non-vaccinated participants available from the HERO Registry and/or external sources of background event rates to be defined in the SAP.
 A self-matched comparative analysis will then be conducted for events that appear to be associated with vaccination are amenable to self-matched analysis, such as those with an adequate case count and known risk interval.

 Detailed methodology for summary and statistical analyses of data collected in this study, including the analytic methods to be used for self-matched comparative analyses, will be documented in a statistical analysis plan (SAP), which will be dated, filed and maintained by the sponsor.
-The SAP may modify the plans outlined in the protocol; any major

-PFIZER CONFIDENTIAL Page 33 of 42 modifications of primary endpoint definitions or their analyses would be reflected in a protocol amendment.
+The SAP may modify the plans outlined in the protocol; any major modifications of primary endpoint definitions or their analyses would be reflected in a protocol amendment.